 FINANCIAL AID APPEAL PROCESS

 Students have the right to appeal the suspension of financial aid.
 A written appeal must be submitted to the financial aid office stating the reasons for not maintaining satisfactory academic progress.
 The appeal and all supporting documents will be reviewed by the Financial Aid Appeals Committee in the order in which they are received.
 Appeals are reviewed usually within 10 days after submission.
 The committee will notify the student of its decision in writing.
-Student’s whose appeal is approved will have their aid reinstated for the upcoming term.
+Students’ whose appeal is approved will be placed on an Academic Plan and will have their aid reinstated for the upcoming term.
 This term will be called Probation as their continuing eligibility will be determined after their Probationary term is over.
-Students whose appeal is approved may be placed on an Academic Plan.
 If the student is placed on an Academic Plan, the student will need to meet certain conditions to maintain eligibility.
+Students who successfully complete the Probationary term will then continue onto the Academic Plan.
+If the student fails to successfully complete the Probationary term, or fails in a future semester to meet the terms of the Academic Plan, they will immediately return to Suspension.

 To E-mail Financial Aid: